 - Live-trap.
 Call your local animal control office for advice, assistance.

-Of course, you know not to leave actual poison around the house!
-I admit that the suggestions above are not guaranteed, but it’s better than nothing.
 The good news is that porcupines are not persistent.
 If you can find a way to deter them, or remove them by live-trapping, it’s unlikely they will come back anytime soon.
-So, unless you have a large population of porcupines in your area, there’s a good chance you won’t have too many visits.

 A veterinarian should be consulted as soon as possible.
 The more your dog moves, and the longer the quills stay in their skin, the more likely it is for the quills to break and migrate within the body.

-- A vet will anesthetize your dog and remove the quills.
+The veterinarian will anesthetize your dog to remove deeply embedded quills.